Comparator automata in quantitative verification: Discounted-sum comparator

 \subsection{Non-integer, rational discount-factor}

-For a weighted $\omega$-automaton $\A$ and a real number $r \in \Re$, the {\em cut-point language} of $\A$ w.r.t. $r $ is defined as $L^{\geq r} = \{w \in L(\A) | wt_\A(w) \geq r \}$~\cite{chatterjee2009expressiveness}.
+We prove that for non-integer discount factors, the discounted-sum comparator is not $\omega$-regular.
+For a weighted $\omega$-automaton $\A$ and a real number $r \in \Re$, the \emph{cut-point language} of $\A$ w.r.t. $r $ is defined as $L^{\geq r} = \{w \in L(\A) | wt_\A(w) \geq r \}$~\cite{chatterjee2009expressiveness}.
 When the discount factor is a rational value $1<d<2$, it is known that not all deterministic weighted $\omega$-automaton with discounted-sum aggregate function (DS-automaton, in short) have an $\omega$-regular cut-point language for an $r \in \Re$~\cite{chatterjee2009expressiveness}.
-In this section, we extended this result to to all non-integer, rational discount-factors $d>1$.
-Finally, we use the extension to show that DS-comparator for non-integer, rational discount-factors $d>1$ is not $\omega$-regular.
-Consequently, also proving that discounted-sum is not an $\omega$-regular aggregate function when its discount-factor is a non-integer rational number.
+In this section, we extended this result to all non-integer, rational discount-factors $d>1$.
+Finally, we use this to prove that discounted-sum is not an $\omega$-regular aggregate function when its discount-factor is a non-integer rational number.

-Note that the result on cut-point languages from~\cite{chatterjee2009expressiveness} has motivated the proof for impossibility of determinization of weighted $\omega$-automata with discounted-sum aggregate function with non-integer discount-factors~\cite{boker2014exact}.
-However, the direct link with cut-point languages is unclear.
-Here, we give a simpler extension of the proof in~\cite{chatterjee2009expressiveness} to generalize it to all non-integer rational discount-factors.